 |State IRA (Calsavers)||$6,000||No||No||Facilitate the program by adding employees and submit participating employees’ contributions via payroll deduction.|

 |SIMPLE IRA||$13,000||Yes, mandatory||Up to $500 per year, for the first 3 years||None|

 |401(k) (offered by SDP)||$19,000||Yes, at employer’s discretion||Up to $500 per year for the first 3 years||None|

 As seen above, although the State IRA may be a great fit for some businesses, it won’t be the best option for others.
 For example, due to the contribution max of $6,000, many employers whose employees would like to contribute more may find this limit problematic.
-Additionally, employers who do not have the resources to manage the administrative burden of offering CalSavers may find an alternative retirement plan more suitable to their needs.
+Additionally, employers who want to be more competitive to job seekers may want an option that allows them to provide a company match.

 Another big advantage of a 401(k) plan is that it is pre-tax.
-Further, there is no mandatory employer match as with the SIMPLE IRA.
+Further, employers can claim tax credits for opening a new plan as with the SIMPLE IRA.
 Although ultimately each business will need to decide the best solution for their own needs, we strongly encourage you to weigh out all your options before committing to one!

 What’s the cost?